 Each athlete will be allowed three attempts at each height.
 The ball will be raised in increments of four inches after each round.
 There will be a one-minute time limit set for each kick in the preliminary rounds.
+Official will raise their hand when thirty seconds remain.
+Coach will be responsible for the remaining thirty seconds.
 When five athletes remain, or at the discretion of the head official, the ball will then be raised in no less than two-inch increments until the record is attained.